The Anti-Hero In Film Explained. Meaning, Definition, and Examples

 If it weren’t for the fact he’s justifiably killing other criminals and assassins, John Wick would be a villain protagonist.

 Into martial arts and fight scenes in movies?
-Check out 20 of the best movie brawls here.
+Check out some of the best movie brawls here.

 The So-Called Hero